ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 {: #service_configuration}
 {: ui}

-- **Database version:** [Set only at deployment]{: tag-red} This is the deployment version of your database.
-We recommend running the preferred version to ensure optimal performance.
+- **Database version:** [Set only at deployment]{: tag-red} The deployment version of your database.
+To ensure optimal performance, run the preferred version.
+The latest minor version is used automatically.
 For more information, see [Versioning policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
-- **Database edition:** [Set only at deployment]{: tag-red} Select either Standard or Enterprise.
+- **Database edition:** [Set only at deployment]{: tag-red} Select the edition that you want to deploy.
+Choose from Standard or Enterprise.
 Note that the Enterprise plan is not possible for Shared hosting.
 For more information, see [Plans](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodb-plans){: external}.
 - **Encryption:** [Set only at deployment]{: tag-red} If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
 - **Endpoints:** [Set only at deployment]{: tag-red} Configure the [Service endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment.